Admissions FAQs.

 With the aim of ensuring our courses remain accessible, we have a bursary fund in place to support student where necessary.

 We’re committed to helping you lay the foundations for degree success.
 If your qualifications don’t meet the current admission requirements for direct entry to an undergraduate degree, then foundation entry could be for you.
-Our foundation entry requirements are 40 UCAS points.
+Our foundation requirements are 40 UCAS points.

 Conditional offer – An offer to study here is based on you meeting certain conditions, usually academic but we will specify the grades you need in order to confirm your place.